Soontao/presentations/src/programming/programming.md

 ## About this session

-To discuss programming itself instead of others (engineering, coding, business)
+To share some ideas about programming itself instead of others (engineering, coding, business)

 ---